irenegrone/Short-DS-Analytics-Projects/README.md

 ## Repository under development

 # Analytics-projects
 This repository showcases several analytics projects that use different techniques applied on open source data.
+Refer to each specific project README.md for details on data sources and methods.

 #### Mortgage default